If your car speakers are not working on one side, then a few things may have gone wrong.

 Why Car Speaker Just Stopped Working on One Side of the Car?

 There can be a lot of reasons why the car speaker is not working only on one side of the car.
-You’ll need to go step by step so that you can troubleshoot the issue fast and effectively.
+You’ll need to go step by step to troubleshoot the issue quickly and effectively.

 The Car Radio is Bad

 If your car radio is bad, it’s likely that this is the root of your car speaker’s problem.
 When you have a bad car radio, it can cause the speaker to short out or stop working altogether.

 In some cases, a bad car radio can even damage the wiring in the car, which can lead to further problems down the line.

 If you’re experiencing problems with your car speakers, it’s a good idea to start by checking the condition of your car radio.
 If it’s not in good shape, you may consider replacing it.